Table of Contents

 Myocardial infarction is one of the most common causes of death in industrialized countries.
 Several million people suffer from myocardial infarction each year.

 Regional differences can be observed, with Germany recording a significantly higher number of infarctions per year (300 infarctions/100,000 inhabitants) compared to the Mediterranean countries (100 – 200 infarctions/100,000 inhabitants).
-Sweden, Belgium and Japan have an even lower infarction rate of less than 100 infarctions/100,000 inhabitants.
+Sweden, Belgium, and Japan have an even lower infarction rate of fewer than 100 infarctions/100,000 inhabitants.

 Etiology of Myocardial Infarction

 Causes of myocardial infarction

 The main cause of myocardial infarction is the development of atherosclerosis in the coronary arteries, hence the name coronary heart disease.
 Coronary embolism is a more rare cause.

 Classification of Myocardial Infarction